CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** User Account Control (UAC) **

 User Account Control (UAC) was introduced in Windows Vista.
 It ensures that an increase in rights is required for administrative tasks.
 Until then, most users had worked as administrators, with the potential for malicious software.
 If an administrator logs in with UAC enabled, he works with restricted rights.
-Only after confirmation in a special dialog box does an application receive administrative permissions.
+Only after confirmation in a special dialog box does an application get administrative permissions.
 In the background, rights are increased by changing the identity.
 The UAC is thus the basis for the sandboxing of programs and directories under Windows.
 It regulates the granting of privileges to processes and isolates processes and windows that run on the same desktop with different rights.

 With Windows Server 2012 and Windows 7, the UAC has been refined to make it easier to manage the configuration and messages.